onsip/SIP.js/docs/README.md

 ### Core library

 The [Core](./core.md) library provides lower level representations of the elements which comprise the SIP protocol.
 It implements the constructs required by user agents.
-It strives to be RFC complient.
+It strives to be RFC compliant.
 It is intended to provide the foundational building blocks upon which to build a higher level abstraction suitable for any application.